samsea18/F5-APM/README.md

 # F5-APM
-# This is the NUS-EBAC APM project repository for Team Fantastic 5
+* This is the NUS-EBAC APM project repository for Team Fantastic 5

+* This project analyzed the relationship between Singapore's GDP & Graduate Employment (from 2013-2019) and made recommendations to re-calibrate education resources to support each industry's GDP growth.

 ## Directories:
 * Data           - Contains all the processed Datasets we used for this project